What She Does…

 Ursula crafts traditional stories with an impish wit and bags of expression that are founded on a life – long love of folklore and fairy tale.
 However, she excels and specialises in telling the tales of everyday; real and relevant life affirming stories that boldly confront the challenges bamboozling us all with savvy spirit, street wise sensitivity and a fist full of urban charm.

-A long standing member of The Order of Bards, Ovates and Druids, Ursula enjoys every chance to develop her increasing interest in regional folk history and tree and plant lore by leading seasonal story walks for Forest Schools, The Woodcraft Folk, The National Trust, The Ted Hughes Elmet Trust and The RSPB.
-She also curates a number of seasonal ghost walks for The Bronte Parsonage Museum, The English Heritage, Hebden Bridge Arts Festival, The Halifax Piece Hall & The Burnley Literature Festival.
+A long standing member of The Order of Bards, Ovates and Druids, Ursula enjoys every chance to develop her increasing interest in regional folk history and tree and plant lore by leading seasonal story walks for organisations such as National Forest Schools, The Woodcraft Folk, The National Trust, The Ted Hughes Elmet Trust and The RSPB.
+In recent years she has also hosted a number of annual ghost / heritage walks for The Haworth Bronte Parsonage Museum, The English Heritage, Hebden Bridge Arts Festival, The Halifax Piece Hall & The Burnley Literature Festival.